unlaunch/documentation/_docs/sdks/java-sdk.md

                             .build();
 ```

+##### `eventsQueueSize()`
+This controls the maximum number of events to keep in memory.
+Events are sent to the server when either the queue size OR events flush interval is reached, whichever comes first.
+The default value is 500.

 ##### `eventsFlushInterval()`
 This controls how frequently tracking events are sent to the server.
 The default value is 60 seconds for production and 15 seconds for non-production environments.